 There are so many different looks you can achieve with lanterns, depending on what style they are.
 Nautical lanterns are a classic choice, but for a warmer look, choose Moroccan-inspired ones.
 They'll cast beautiful shadows on your patio or deck, creating a mysterious and intimate atmosphere.

 The Almeida Moroccan Candle Lantern Duo is from Lights4fun.

-12. Ultra-modern globe path lights for a contemporary look
+12. Add ultra-modern globe path lights for a contemporary look

 Path lights are probably the easiest way to update your garden lighting.
 You just stick them in, and they run off either batteries or solar energy.
 For contemporary gardens, matt globe path lights are a great way to create accents on a lawn; in a sloped garden, they'll emphasise the different levels.

 The Toula Pathway lights come in a variety of colours and are available from Wayfair.

 13. Adorn your favourite garden tree with string lights

 It may seem like it's ages away, but autumn and winter are just round the corner, and soon enough there won't be any leaves left on your favourite garden tree.
 Create a joyful winter accent in your garden by wrapping fairy lights all around its trunk and thicker branches.
 This look is especially suited to front gardens.